-Frustrated team members spend more time in damage control mode than happy employees.
-Damage control is about making themselves feel better, and one way that this takes places is by venting with other team members.
+Frustrated team members spend more time in “damage control” mode than happy employees.
+People in damage control make themselves feel better by venting their frustration with other team members.

-It’s far better to have a frank discussion with a team member than to guess at the source of frustration.
-However, here are some common sources I’ve noticed in others and experienced personally myself throughout my career.
+It’s far better to have a frank discussion with a team member than to just guess at the source of frustration.
+However, here are some common sources of frustration I’ve noticed over my career:

 - Communication problems.
-People aren’t communicating effectively in your team, resulting in misunderstandings and wasted effort.
+People aren’t communicating effectively in your team, or with other teams, resulting in misunderstandings and wasted effort.

 - Lack of rewards and recognition.
-Team members that feel as if they aren’t being rewarded or acknowledged for good work begin to think that it’s a waste of time.
+Team members that feel as if they aren’t being rewarded or acknowledged for good work begin to think that it’s all a big waste of time.

 - Limited career progression.
-Sometimes people are frustrated by the limited opportunity for promotions in their team.
-Look for ways to give them opportunities to develop, even if they can’t get a promotion right now.
+Sometimes people become frustrated by the limited opportunity for career development in their team.

 - Process problems.
 Inefficient, slow processes can be a cause of frustration.
 “This is a waste of my time, there is an easier way!”